The entrance to the McMichael Canadian Art Collection.

 Location: 145 Rosedale Valley Road, Toronto

-Connect to the canvas: although renowned for their depictions of the remote Canadian wilderness, members of the Group of Seven also sketched and painted outdoor urban scenes, such as Lawren Harris’ Toronto Street (Houses) in the Hart House Collection and Early Houses, c.
+Although renowned for their depictions of the remote Canadian wilderness, members of the Group of Seven also sketched and painted outdoor urban scenes, such as Lawren Harris’ Toronto Street (Houses) in the Hart House Collection and Early Houses, c.
 1913 McMichael Canadian Art Collection.

-2. The Studio Building
+The Studio Building

 Located next to Lawren Harris Park, this National Historic Site served as a living and working studio for several of the Group of Seven for just $22 per month!
 The building was designated a National Historic Site of Canada for its significance as a venue and gathering place where the distinctly Canadian style art was developed.
-Since 1913 many notable artists utilized this studio including the Group of Seven and Tom Thomson.
+Since 1913, many notable artists utilized this studio, including the Group of Seven and Tom Thomson.

 Location: 25 Severn Street, Toronto

-Connect to the canvas: the artists still found nature within bustling urban locations, as demonstrated in Arthur Lismer’s Our Garden, Bedford Park, Toronto, c.
+The artists still found nature within bustling urban locations, as demonstrated in Arthur Lismer’s Our Garden, Bedford Park, Toronto, c.
 1926, Art Gallery of Ontario and J.E.H.
 MacDonald’s Thornhill-Pine Tree and Fields, c.
 1924, Ottawa Art Gallery.

-3. Arts and Letters Club of Toronto
+Arts and Letters Club of Toronto

 During their time working as graphic artists at Grip Ltd., the Group of Seven met frequently in the ‘Great Hall’ for lunch at this heritage building near Young and Dundas Square.
 Today the club functions as members-only but you can view their extensive collection of sketches by Arthur Lismer online.